ReFreezed/LuaHotLoader/README.md

 	-- Note: hotLoader automatically adds common loaders in LÖVE, including -- for .png files.
 You can call hotLoader.removeAllLoaders() to undo this.

-	-- Do the initial loading of resources. hotLoader.load(player.imagePath)
+	-- Do the initial loading of resources (optional). hotLoader.load(player.imagePath) end

-end

 function love.update(dt)

-	-- Allow hotLoader to reload module and resource files that have been updated. hotLoader.update(dt)
+	-- Allow hotLoader to reload module and resource files that have been updated. hotLoader.update(dt) end

-end

 function love.draw()